jfrog/jfrog-security-docs/Xray/xray-management/advanced-settings.md

 | Impact Analysis                                   | Number of workers involved in Impact Analysis to determine how a component with a reported issue impacts others in the system.                                                  |
 | Notification                                      | Number of workers managing notifications.                                                                                                                                       |
 | Queue Message Max TTL                             | Number of retries to be accepted in the Message Queue system.                                                                                                                  |

+> Adjusting these parameters may affect your system's performance, please contact JFrog Support for additional information.